 “Two great fighters, this is what boxing is all about,” said Top Rank Boxing promoter Bob Arum, who represents Lomachenko.
 “No trash talk, nothing to embarrass people with language.
 Two great champions and we were all blessed to see them fight.”
 Linares’ promoter Eric Gomez of Golden Boy agreed, saying there were “no losers tonight, just winners.”

 “Linares is a great champion, and the fight was good for the fans and everybody,” agreed Lomachenko after the fight.

 It’s nearly impossible to overstate Lomachenko’s skills.
 They all start at his feet.
 Lomachenko’s footwork is unmatched in balance, precision and speed.
-The rest of his skills spring from his dancer’s feet, driving his power and ring awareness.
+It’s not surprising to learn he trained for years as a dancer as a young man.
+The rest of his skills spring from these dancer’s feet, driving his power and ring awareness.
 Lomachenko can get in position against anyone, and move clear of nearly any attack.

 Lomachenko suffers first knockdown of his career in fifth round

 Following a sensational fifth round in which he landed on Linares at will, Lomachenko got a little too comfortable, and as a result he paid for it.
 He came straight at Linares, who was ready for him with his best weapon.
 The Venezuelan veteran landed the right hand on the button.
 He popped Lomachenko, knocking him off his feet and sitting down hard, resulting in the first knockdown of his career.

 After the fight, Lomachenko said Linares was a good fighter and admitted he relaxed a little bit in the sixth round “and he caught me.”